Kanchi Manimozhiar: Politician

-Tamil Language / Social Service
+Tamil language / social service

 He spent his time and effort in numerous public welfare works while serving in the Sengundar Movement, Justice Party, Self-Esteem Movement, Dravida Kazhagam, Dravida Munnetra Kazhagam.
 Realizing the need for primary education, Manimozhiyar in 1921 started a primary school called Kalaimagal Primary School at his own expense in Karukkinil amarnthaval Koil Street, Kanchipuram and ran it effectively for 9 years.
 In 1930, he took the post of public policy secretary for the Sengunthar Sangam.
 So, he merged the primary school run by him with the municipal school.
 In April 1935, Manimozhiar along with the great efforts of the Executive President of the Saivasithananda Nalapathippu Kazhagam, V. Subaiya Pillai, Tamil scholars K. Namasivaya Mudaliar as the President, and Mr. V. K., Reverend Papli, and S. Sachithanandam Pillai B.A.
 L. D as vice-presidents, started an organization called Thiruvalluvar Thirunal Kazhagam.
 Through this group, they would explain the importance of Thirukkural to the people and every year celebrate Thiruvalluvar Thirunal.

-Social Reformer
+Social reformer

 Manimozhiyar has active in the self-respect movement.
 He was against rituals that indicated hierarchy in society and conducted many self-respect marriages without any traditional chants or rituals.